MHShetty/notifier_plugin/README.md

 In this approach, all the static resources that need to be loaded async are loaded and stored in normal variables at the very beginning and then, the rest of the UI is written as though they were always there.
 This might introduce a variable amount of delay at the beginning and may not be good for UX, unless you have something really mesmerizing to show until then.
 This makes it easier to write the UI and you don't have you have to think about real-time stuff, all you need to do is just write the code!
 Using this approach is a bit rigid, but is the only good way out in certain applications.
 You'll need to handle what needs to be done if a resource is unable, eg. unable to fetch some data over the network due to connectivity issues...will you load the resource at a later stage...or do you want to just tell the user that you can't move ahead and maybe here is something we have got from your last session or had requested for when we are unable to connect (Youtube downloads) and then use the connectivity plugin to wait to notify the user until some network change is detected (that could help) and if the resource gets loaded then prompt the user to proceed to the main app else wait for another change.

-3. Try loading the resources at the beginning, we always have an UI for backup, just in case if the resource isn't ready to use (The Flutter way) (Has extra boiler-plate code which can be avoided with the help of `WFuture` class and the extension method used on it)
+3. Try loading the resources at the beginning, we always have an UI in backup just in case if the resource isn't ready to use (The Flutter way)

+This approach is probably the best way to go around things, but it often has a lot of boiler-plate code to be written (for a good reason - handling every possible situation)

+Even if we can't entirely reduce the need to write some code for the same to null (until needed), but we can surely create a helper class and use extension methods to reduce repetitive code, if the same pattern is used in multiple places with the help of the `WFuture<T>` helper class.

+It accepts a Future and optionally accepts a function that returns a widget to be rendered onLoading and onError.
+How do we use it?

+By using the operator - to pass a function that accepts the completed data of the Future and returns the Widget to be rendered on success, based on it.

 **storage.dart**
 ```
 String appName = "Hello World";

 WFuture<SharedPreferences> sp = WFuture<SharedPreferences>(SharedPreferences.getInstance(), onLoading: ()=>const SizedBox());

 init() async {